adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [x] As a player, I can see the hit points bar change colors at certain intervals as hit points decrease

-- [ ] As a player, hit dice are clickable and images change when clicked
+- [x] As a player, hit dice are clickable and images change when clicked

-- [ ] As a player, if I click on a hit die, the changes persist after I refresh the browser
+- [x] As a player, if I click on a hit die, the changes persist after I refresh the browser

-- [ ] As a player, if I change the value in the level field, the number of hit dice match the level number
+- [x] As a player, if I change the value in the level field, the number of hit dice match the level number

-- [ ] As a player, death save successes and failures are clickable and images change when clicked
+- [x] As a player, death save successes and failures are clickable and images change when clicked

-- [ ] As a player, death save changes persist after I refresh the browser
+- [x] As a player, death save changes persist after I refresh the browser

-- [ ] If 3 death save success are clicked, an alert indicating the player is stable is presented
+- [x] If 3 death save success are clicked, an alert indicating the player is stable is presented

-- [ ] If 3 death save failures are clicked, an alert indicating the player is unconscious is presented
+- [x] If 3 death save failures are clicked, an alert indicating the player is dead is presented

-- [ ] As a player, armor class is correctly calculated

 - [x] As a player, initiative is correctly calculated